sauln/ICRI/docs/about/index.md

 ### Validator
 Helper object that consumes a routes object and confirms that it abides by all our rules.

-### NextFinder
-Some special static functions to help us find the best next nodes for appending.
-Returns a list of PotentialNextCustomer

 ### Cost
 Defines multiple different cost functions for defining best next nodes and cost of routes.